pierrot-lc/website/_posts/2024-08-20-tuto-gnn-jax.md

 ## Level 1: Using the Adjacency Matrix

 Let's first recap how we usually represent a graph.
-For a list of nodes $$N$$, we represent the relation between the nodes with an *adjacency matrix* $$A \in
+For a list of $$N$$ nodes, we represent the relation between the nodes with an *adjacency matrix* $$A \in
 \mathbb{N}^{N \times N}$$ where $$a_{i, j} \in \{0, 1\}$$ represents the edge
 from node $$j$$ to node $$i$$ ($$1$$ if the edge actually exists, $$0$$